KSchoenleber/urbs/doc/index.rst

 * Persistence functions `load` and `save`, based on pickle, allow saving and retrieving input data and problem instances including results, for later re-plotting or re-analysis without having to solve them again.
-* Documenation: :doc:`workflow` tutorial added with example "Newsealand"
+* Documenation: `workflow` tutorial added with example "Newsealand"

 2014-12-05 Version 0.3
 ^^^^^^^^^^^^^^^^^^^^^^